JieRen98/JieRen98.github.io/_pages/about.md

 News
 ------

+[December 2023] I served as the reviewer of Parallel Computing.

-[December 2023] I served as the reviewer of IJCV.
+[December 2023] I served as the reviewer of International Journal of Computer Vision (IJCV).

-[December 2023] I served as the reviewer of ICML 23.
+[December 2023] I served as the reviewer of International Conference on Machine Learning (ICML) 2024.

-[November 2023] One paper was accepted by JMLR.
+[November 2023] One paper was accepted by Journal of Machine Learning Research (JMLR).

-[October 2023] One paper was accepted by NeurIPS 23 workshop on ENLSP.
+[October 2023] One paper was accepted by Neural Information Processing Systems (NeurIPS) 2023 workshop on ENLSP.

 [September 2023] I enrolled in the PhD program at KAUST.